Medical Oncologist & Clinical Professor

 From 2003 to 2008, Dr. Ragaz was the Director of the Oncology Program, McGill University Health Centre [MUHC], McGill University, Montreal, Quebec, Canada, where he helped to expand and modernize the MUHC Oncology activities.

-In February, 2018, Dr. Ragaz joined Inspire Health (https://www.inspirehealth.ca/) a Provincial Cancer facility aimed at offering comprehensive cancer support care for recently diagnosed cancer patients.
-At Inspire Health, Dr. Ragaz will expand the Oncology counselling sessions to involve patient group counselling workshops and will coordinate the academic and physician educational activities.
+In February 2018, he started consulting for Inspire Health (https://www.inspirehealth.ca/), a Provincial Cancer facility aimed at offering comprehensive cancer support care for recently-diagnosed cancer patients.
+At Inspire Health, he expanded the Oncology counselling sessions and coordinated the academic and physician educational activities.

 ACADEMIC RESEARCH & UNIVERSITY TEACHING